 We discourage requiring students to visit the Writing Center for extra credit.
 As pleased as we are that you are supportive of our services and want your students to take advantage of them, students whose primary interest is to earn extra points sometimes disengage in the session, do not bring material to work on, or end the session after only a few minutes.
 Our center serves the entire community of Mason writers, and we wish to make our resources available to the students most likely to benefit from them.

-We do not tutor students on assignments and essays distinguished as “take-home exams” unless we have written permission from you.
-You may include a note in your syllabus telling students they may consult a Writing Center tutor as they work on take-home exams; your student may show this note to their tutors.
-To give permission for individual students to consult tutors on take-home exams, email us at email@example.com.
+Unless we have written permission from you, we do not tutor students on assignments and essays distinguished as “take-home exams.”
+You may include a note in your syllabus or exam prompt telling students they may consult a Writing Center tutor as they work on take-home exams; your student may show this note to their tutors.
+To give permission for individual students to consult tutors on take-home exams, email us at firstname.lastname@example.org.

 We provide a visit verification form to students who request them; the student may then pass the form on to you.
 This form indicates the date and length of the session, and provides a few notes on issues the student and tutor worked on during the session.